Runtime Power Management and ASPM

 A device initialized to auto by the kernel cannot be set to on by entering its driver into RUNTIME_PM_DRIVER_DENYLIST.
 Instead use RUNTIME_PM_DISABLE below.

-Version 1.4 and higher
+Version 1.4 and newer

 Permanently enable (auto) Runtime PM for PCI(e) device addresses in the list (independent of the power source).
 This has priority over all preceding Runtime PM settings.
 Separate multiple addresses with spaces.
 Use lspci to get the adresses (1st column).

-Version 1.4 and higher
+Version 1.4 and newer

 Permanently disable (on) Runtime PM for PCI(e) device addresses in the list.
 The configuration works as for RUNTIME_PM_ENABLE above.